Posts tagged 'product management'

 “How long will this take?” is a tricky question.
 Most of us are terrible at estimating which is why organizations often make decisions based on either wildly inflated guesses, or wishful but unrealistic thinking.
 Furthermore, estimating itself takes time and binds resources that we could invest in actually doing the work instead.

 Intuitive Prediction by Daniel Kahnemann and Amos Tversky.
 Advocates of the #noEstimates movement argue that it is in fact possible to get the benefits of estimating without having to pay the (full) price, and they get a lot of traction these days.
+An interesting real-world example that shows how #noEstimates can work comes from a team at Adidas runtastic which dropped estimations while still being in tune with a company-wide OKR system.

 In many instances software architecture is less a product of deliberate design and more an accidental result of countless interactions between people.
 Or, as Eric Raymond put it more pointedly: